KhairoHumsi/Window-manager-with-fodable-screen/README.md

 # Window-manager-with-fodable-screen

-This repo is an example of a complix design, and how to handle it with the fodable devices using Jetpack Window Manager library.
+This repo is an example of a complex design, and how to handle it with the foldable devices using Jetpack Window Manager library.

 ## ✨ Supporting